 - a major financial institution in connection with an equity investment in a 90 MW commercial solar project

-- a major solar development in raising project finance and back-leverage finance on several residential portfolio transactions
+- a major solar developer in raising tax equity and back-leverage finance on several residential portfolio transactions

 - the Ohio Department of Transportation with respect to the P3 structuring of the $2.7 billion Brent Spence Bridge Corridor Project, anticipated to involve the rehabilitation of the existing I-75 Brent Spence Bridge and construction of a new bridge